-Who is the course for?
+Who is it for?

 What topics are covered?

-· The link between displaying the input and output of a function machine, as a table of results, a mapping and a graph.
+- the link between displaying the input and output of a function machine, as a table of results, a mapping and a graph.

-· The nature and qualities of a linear relationship and a quadratic relationship.
+- the nature and qualities of a linear relationship and a quadratic relationship.

-· The application of graphs to finding approximate solutions to equations.
+- the application of graphs to finding approximate solutions to equations.

-· Function notation and its use in describing transformations of graphs.
+- function notation and its use in describing transformations of graphs.

-- Reflect upon your current understanding of the basics of graphs and appreciate why graphs are important in representing connections between variables
+- reflect upon your current understanding of the basics of graphs and appreciate why graphs are important in representing connections between variables.

-- Develop fluency in the nature and qualities of a linear relationship
+- develop fluency in the nature and qualities of a linear relationship.

-- Develop fluency in the nature and qualities of a quadratic relationship
+- develop fluency in the nature and qualities of a quadratic relationship.

-- Apply the use of graphs to display situations, find connections and solve problems
+- apply the use of graphs to display situations, find connections and solve problems.

-- Investigate how function notation can be used to describe transformations of graphs
+- investigate how function notation can be used to describe transformations of graphs.

-In addition to , by booking on this course you are consenting to your details being shared with FutureLearn under their .
-By booking onto this course, you agree that your information will be held by FutureLearn and National STEM Learning Centre as data controllers in common, and your progress on this course will be monitored by STEM Learning.
+In addition to STEM Learning Terms and Conditions, by booking on this course you are consenting to FutureLearn’s Terms and Conditions for Invited Learners.
+By booking onto this course, you agree that your information will be held by FutureLearn and National STEM Learning Centre as data controllers in common, and that by joining the course on FutureLearn your progress will be monitored by STEM Learning.

-If you have booked in advance of the course being available, you will receive access to the course on FutureLearn no later than the course start date.
+If you have booked in advance of the course being available, you will receive an email to access the course on FutureLearn no later than the course start date.